How to Wash Flannel: The Ultimate Guide

 Flannel is often mistaken for cotton, fleece, and other similar fabrics.
 There's also the misconception of flannel being called "plaid," which is simply the checkered pattern many flannels are printed with for items like shirts and blankets.

-Flannel is its own fabric that is available in many different patterns, not just plaid, as well as various products, from home decor to wearables for indoors and out.
+Flannel is a popular fabric that is available in many different patterns, not just plaid, as well as various products, from home decor to wearables for indoors and out.

 This page is chock full of flannel facts for anyone, not just sewists.
 However, with all this information, you will have a much easier time preparing and sewing flannel for any of your upcoming projects.